-Initiatives to Promote Gender Equality, the Employment and Inclusion of People with Disabilities, and SAGESS's Anti-Discrimination Policy
+Initiatives to Promote Gender Equality and the Employment and Inclusion of People with Disabilities, and SAGESS's Anti-Discrimination Policy

-SAGESS has voluntarily instituted a policy to promote diversity and equal opportunity and eliminate all types of workplace discrimination, as reflected in our Code of Business Conduct, which includes a section specifically on combating sexism.
+At SAGESS, we have voluntarily instituted a policy to promote diversity and equal opportunity and to eliminate all types of workplace discrimination, as reflected in our Code of Business Conduct, which includes a section specifically on combating sexism.
 Our policy is to offer equal employment opportunity to anyone who has the necessary qualifications, regardless of ethnicity, national origin, religion, political affiliation, union membership, nationality, age, or disability, in accordance with applicable laws and regulations.